Area Guides · Last updated 2 June 2026

 • You want to walk or cycle into central La Linea easily

-• You need to be on the bus network
+• You need to be on the local bus network

-• You prefer a flat in a proper residential block
+• You prefer a flat within a proper residential block inside La Linea

 • You want to be closer to La Linea's shops and services

-Campamento listings can appear under San Roque.
-When searching on Idealista or Fotocasa, some Campamento properties are listed under San Roque municipality rather than La Linea.
-Check the actual address and distance to the border rather than relying on the municipality name.
+Campamento listings appear under San Roque.
+When searching on Idealista or Fotocasa, Campamento properties are filed under San Roque municipality.
+Check the actual address and distance to the border rather than relying on the municipality filter alone.

 Parking matters in Campamento.
-If you're driving to Gibraltar, check that any property includes a parking space or has reliable street parking nearby.
+If you are driving to Gibraltar every day, confirm whether the property includes a dedicated space or has reliable street parking nearby.
+Worth asking before you arrange a viewing.

 The Bottom Line

-Campamento and Santa Margarita both offer more space and better value than renting directly next to the Gibraltar border crossing.
-Campamento suits car-dependent renters who want a house or garden; Santa Margarita suits those who want to stay within La Linea's infrastructure.
-Both are worth including in your search.
+Campamento and Santa Margarita both offer more space and better value than renting directly at the Gibraltar border crossing.
+Campamento suits car-dependent renters who want a house or garden and do not mind being in San Roque municipality.
+Santa Margarita suits those who want to stay within La Linea's own infrastructure.
+Both areas appear regularly on Idealista and Fotocasa across all price points and are worth including in any serious search.

 Frequently Asked Questions